The Portsmouth Grammar School: Co-curricular activities

 Pupils take part in trips each term to visit various countries.
-Pupils have visited France, Germany, Spain, Ireland, the United States, Syria, Russia, Norway, Hungary, Uganda and a number of other countries.
-Exchanges take place as a part of the Modern Foreign Languages programme each year, with pupils spending time in France, Spain or Germany and receiving a visit from their counterpart.
+Pupils have visited France, Germany, Spain, Ireland, the United States, Syria, Russia, Norway, Hungary, Uganda and several other countries.
+Exchanges take place as a part of the Modern Foreign Languages programme each year, with pupils spending time in France, Spain, or Germany and receiving a visit from their counterparts.
 Additionally, sports teams travel each year to various locations, which have included South Africa and Australia.

-Aside from trips abroad, extracurricular activities include the Combined Cadet Force, a Debating Club, Wildlife Club, "Stock Market Club", "Model Rockets", and "Middle School Textiles Club".
+Aside from trips abroad, extracurricular activities include the Combined Cadet Force, Model United Nations, a Debating Club, Wildlife Club, "Stock Market Club", "Model Rockets", and "Middle School Textiles Club".

 The school was involved in the establishment of the education charity United World Schools and since 2010 has funded a Partner School in Cambodia through co-curricular activities.

 Sport

-Within the school grounds is a sports centre containing a multi-purpose hall, gymnasium, squash courts, weight lifting room and dance rooms.
+Within the school grounds is a sports centre containing a multi-purpose hall, gymnasium, squash courts, weight lifting room, and dance rooms.
 The school has sports grounds at Hilsea, which include various pitches as well as a pavilion.
-The school sometimes uses the HMS Temeraire grounds, and Governors Green in Portsmouth.
+The school sometimes uses the HMS Temeraire grounds and Governors Green in Portsmouth.

 CCF

-The school has a Combined Cadet Force open to pupils in Year 9 and above, which has Army, Royal Air Force and Royal Navy sections.
+The school has a Combined Cadet Force open to pupils in Year 9 and above, which has Army, Royal Air Force, and Royal Navy sections.